juan88ac/foundation_s/README.md

 @kevindees invet this easy code :) I prefer to use this than plugins, it also create nice metaboxes and taxonomies :). check https://github.com/kevindees/advanced_custom_post_types

-- foundation_s load the framwork using inc/acpt.php
+- foundation_s load the framework using inc/acpt.php
 - create post types, taxonomies & metaboxes in inc/acpt.php